mslew/blog/README.md

 # Personal Blog

-This is currently UNDER CONSTRUCTION.
+This is the repository for my personal blog.